dsccommunity/Microsoft365DscWorkshop/Summit2025/30 DSC Basics.md

 ## One more thing before we can get started

+> :warning: Please open VSCode as admin as we are interacting with the `Program Files` folder.

 To use DSC in PowerShell 7, the module [PSDesiredStateConfiguration](https://www.powershellgallery.com/packages/PSDesiredStateConfiguration) is required.
 Please install it with the following command:

 ```powershell